Way back in January 2009, we added a new feature to our Friday outreaches in Tulsa when we serve sack lunches and share the gospel.

-The very people we’re feeding have put roughly $4,000 into the bucket – proving just how much they welcomed and wanted a formal way to give back.
+As of September 2017, the very people we’re feeding have put more than $4,800 into the bucket – proving just how much they welcomed and wanted a formal way to give back.

-That comes out to more than $500 per year, or about $10 per outreach.
+That comes out to roughly $540 per year, or about $10.50 per outreach.
 The bucket has seen twenties, tens, fives, lots of one-dollar gold coins, cashiers checks and a handful of bus tokens (which was a sacrifice for the givers).

-When we see tokens, we think of the story Jesus told about the widow who gave “two very small copper coins, worth only a fraction of a penny.”
+When we saw the tokens years ago, we thought of the story Jesus told about the widow who gave “two very small copper coins, worth only a fraction of a penny.”

 Jesus said she put more into the temple treasury than all the others because “out of her poverty, she put in everything – all she had to live on.”